Running on a cluster

 looper run, by default it will simply run each sample locally.
 You can change that using

-looper run --compute PACKAGE, where PACKAGE is an option described below.
+looper run --package COMPUTE_PACKAGE, where COMPUTE_PACKAGE is an option described below.
 This enables you to adjust your computing preferences on-the-fly.
 You have several built-in packages, which you can view by typing

 divvy list.
 Default packages include: